arthexis/Tome/Mysteries/Principia/4 Dagas: Mystery of Daggers.md

 The condition _must_ be something that requires less effort than the original request, and must be something that the Mage is actually capable of providing.
 The Initiate can volunteer a service if the entity doesn't have a specific condition that it wants.
 If both parties agree to the request and conditions, the contract is formed.

-A magical sympathy forms between the parties.
+A bond of magical sympathy forms between the parties.

-If the contract is broken, something goes wrong and the MC decides what happens.
+If the contract is broken, something goes wrong: the MC decides what happens.